 As mainstream media moves away from in-depth coverage of domestic and global social issues, documentaries have become an important and much needed tool to draw attention to these contemporary international conflicts.
 At the same time, the craft of the documentary is expanding in exciting directions, merging diverse points of view with new technologies and responding to the immediacy of the Internet.
 Finally, it is growing ever more imperative for many films to carry their reach beyond the screen and into concrete action through strategically planned and thoughtfully executed impact campaigns.

-The Gucci Tribeca Documentary Fund with support from the Oath Foundation will provide funding to 6-10 feature-length documentaries that highlight and humanize issues of social importance from around the world.
+The Gucci Tribeca Documentary Fund will provide funding to 6-10 feature-length documentaries that highlight and humanize issues of social importance from around the world.
 Funded films will be driven by thoughtful and in-depth storytelling, bolstered by a compelling visual approach.
-More than half of the fund will support projects about women and under-served youth around the globe, and illuminate the ways they are working to improve their communities, their futures, and the world.
+A select number of projects supported will be about women and under-served youth around the globe, and illuminate the ways they are working to improve their communities, their futures, and the world.

 Eligible films for the Gucci Tribeca Documentary Fund challenge the status quo not just as it pertains to subject matter, but also in form.
 Films should also be able to exist on multiple distribution platforms and resonate with a wide audience.
 We are seeking feature-length documentaries that are in production or post-production with the intended premiere exhibition date after August 2020.

 In 2020 the Tribeca Film Institute, through the Gucci Tribeca Documentary Fund will offer grants ranging from $10,000 - $25,000.
 Fund recipients will be announced by August 2020.

 In addition, each grantee will receive unique guidance and consultation from the Tribeca Film Institute.
 Customized support will be provided not just to aid the project(s)' current standing (through note sessions & feedback, private screenings, etc.) but also to ensure that each film enters the marketplace in a strategically efficient manner.